Jinhu Wansanyeh Temple

 金湖萬善爺廟內部照片

-The Fisherman's Port Festival honors ancestors and seeks peace.
-The Jinhu Wanshan Temple was established in 1957 and is a branch of the Wanshan Temple from the Hanguantou Village.
-It commemorates a maritime disaster during the Daoguang Era.
-Residents from Jinhu and Hanguantou gather on the 7th and 8th days of the sixth lunar month to perform water-drawing rituals to lift the souls of the deceased and pray for local safety.
-The Jinhu Wanshan Temple is located near Jinhu Xiaow, Gangdong Village, Kouhu Township, Yunlin County.
-It was built during the Qing Dynasty's Xianfeng period in memory of the 1845 tsunami victims in the Jinhu area.
-The residents have specifically set aside a piece of stone pond for the spirits and built a hall for descendants to worship.
-It has a history of over 150 years, but due to heavy rain and seawater backflow, the temple was relocated and elevated towards the east when the Western Coastal Highway was widened, resulting in its current appearance.
-Every year on the 8th day of the sixth lunar month, a water-drawing ritual is held, making it the most significant folk activity in the coastal area of Kouhu Township.
-Image source: Su Yuqing/photographer.
-(Authorized photos may not be reproduced.)
+The Fishermen's Port Festival honors ancestors and seeks peace for all.
+The Jinhu Wanshan Temple was established in 1957 and is a branch of the Wanshan Shrine from Hanguai District in Taizi Village, founded to commemorate the maritime disasters during the Daoguang era.
+Residents from both Jinhu and Hanguai hold water-dragging ceremonies to liberate the souls of the deceased, praying for local peace on the 7th and 8th days of the sixth lunar month.
+The Jinhu Wanshan Temple, located near Xiaojinhu in Gangdong Village, Kouhu Township, Yunlin County, was built during the Qing Dynasty's Xianfeng era to commemorate the 1845 tsunami tragedy that claimed the lives of four thousand people in the Jinhu area.
+The local residents specially enclosed a stone pond named Wanshan Tonggui and constructed a shrine for descendants to worship.
+With a history of over 150 years, the temple has been elevated and relocated eastward due to heavy rains causing seawater intrusion and the widening of the West Coast Expressway.
+Today, the water-dragging ceremony is held on the 8th day of the sixth lunar month, creating a sensation across the province and serving as the most important folk event for the coastal area of Kouhu Township.
+Image credit: Su Yu-Ching / Photography.
+(Authorized photos are not for reproduction.)

 Recommended Hotel Bookings